 As you know, I ultimately decided on anesthesiology and I have zero regrets.
 I love physiology and pharmacology, and every time I get a patient safely through surgery verifies that knowledge.
 I love that there’s so many different ways to get patients safely through surgery.
 I love that I get to care for people in such a vulnerable state.
 I love ultrasound guided procedures, especially nerve blocks.

 But I love my wife and kids more.
-I love that hardly any work follows me home.
+I love that work follows me home minimally.
 I love sharing my love of playing musical instruments with my kids.
 I love that I am there for every recital.
 I love that we do fun runs and 5Ks together as a family.
 I love movie night.
 I love game night.

 I chose balance between my career and personal life.